FC2-Research-Club/FC2-Leak-Detector/README.md

 ## English

 ### Project Overview

+> [!IMPORTANT]
+> **Notice: Data Source Changes & Functional Limitations (Dec 2025)**
+>
+> Due to the revamp of the upstream data source `fc2ppvdb` in September 2025, this tool is currently functioning with **limited capabilities**:
+>
+> 1.  **Data Loss**: Since the source site no longer publicly displays images and certain metadata, **key information such as cover previews may not be automatically retrievable at this time**.
+> 2.  **Maintenance Status**: Due to pressure from FC2 officials, the source site has reduced displayed information and increased authentication requirements.
+Consequently, the previous "one-click text & image integration" experience is unlikely to be restored in the short term.
+It is recommended that users with **native residential IPs** attempt to use the tool, or wait for future adaptation updates.
+>
+> *We are also monitoring for the emergence of any new alternative data sources.*

 FC2 Leak Detector is a professional content status analysis tool built on fc2ppvdb.com.
 Users only need to provide an author's specific FC2 video ID to quickly obtain a complete status report of their works published on fc2.com, while automatically integrating high-quality preview images and magnet link resources.